-Bitcoin could be, perhaps, a purer form of money, working for regular citizens of the world instead of being leveraged against them by the powers that be.
+Bitcoin would be, according to its creators, a purer form of money, working for regular citizens of the world instead of being leveraged against them by the powers that be.

 In 2009, Nakamoto released the first Bitcoin application, and also "mined" the first bitcoins for circulation.
 Then it was just a matter of spreading the word about this new currency.

-To use bitcoins, you need wallet software, which encrypts and maintains your bitcoin balance on your personal computer.
-To get started, you must first download and install the wallet software to your computer or smartphone.
+To use Bitcoin, you need a Bitcoin wallet, which encrypts and maintains your bitcoin balance on your computer, smartphone or in the cloud.
 Then you can fill your wallet with bitcoins by using your bank account, credit card or other form of payment.

-Then it's just a matter of finding a vendor that will accept bitcoins as payment.
-Although pickings were slim when bitcoins first launched, these days there are many merchants that accept these newfangled coins.
+After that, it's just a matter of finding a vendor that will accept Bitcoin as payment.
+Although pickings were slim when Bitcoin first launched, these days there are many merchants that accept these newfangled coins.
 That includes restaurants, clothing stores, dentists and many others.
-Some people even use bitcoins for property rental and vehicle purchases.
-And if you use a related service such as Bitspend or Bitpay, you can use bitcoins for purchases from any retailer you can imagine, from big box stores to the smallest businesses.
+Some people even use Bitcoin for property rental and vehicle purchases.
+The gift card website Gyft accepts payment in Bitcoin, letting you turn Bitcoin into store credit that can be spent at every major retailer and restaurant in America.

-If you follow financial news at all, you already know that bitcoins aren't just used for goods and services.
-A lot of the hype around bitcoins has centered on speculating in the currency itself, via currency exchanges such as Mt.
-Gox, which currently handles the bulk of bitcoin transactions.
-That is, people invest their real-world cash in bitcoins, hoping that the latter will appreciate in value.
-Already, fortunes have been made (and surrendered) as the value of bitcoins has careened all over the charts.
+If you follow financial news at all, you already know that Bitcoin isn't just used for goods and services.
+A lot of the hype around Bitcoin has centered around speculation.
+That is, people are using online currency exchanges like Coinbase to invest their real-world dollars and yen in Bitcoin hoping that the latter will appreciate in value.
+Already, fortunes have been made (and surrendered) as the value of Bitcoin has careened all over the charts.

 But how does this invisible, virtual currency wield so much financial power?
 How can a brand-new type of money be a workable concept?
 Well, it's complicated.
-Keep reading and you'll see how bitcoins come to life.
+Keep reading and you'll see how Bitcoin comes to life.